-Exclusive: U.S. demands nations provide more traveler data or face sanctions
+Exclusive: U.S. asks nations to provide more traveler data or face sanctions

 Countries that fail to comply with the new protocols or take steps to do so within 50 days could face travel sanctions.

-The cable, sent to all U.S. diplomatic posts on Wednesday, is a summary of a worldwide review of vetting procedures that was required under Trump’s revised March 6 executive order that banned U.S. travel by most citizens from six predominantly Muslim countries.
+The cable, sent to all U.S. diplomatic posts on Wednesday, is a summary of a worldwide review of vetting procedures that was required under U.S. President Donald Trump’s revised March 6 executive order that temporarily banned U.S. travel by most citizens from six predominantly Muslim countries.

-The memo lays out a series of standards the U.S. will require of other countries, including that they issue, or have active plans to issue, electronic passports and regularly report lost and stolen passports to INTERPOL.
+The memo lays out a series of standards the United States will require of other countries, including that they issue, or have active plans to issue, electronic passports and regularly report lost and stolen passports to INTERPOL.

 It also directs nations to provide "any other identity information" requested by Washington for U.S. visa applicants, including biometric or biographic details.